N3REX/CAULFIELD_668_FINAL/README.md

 ## Contigs

 First we need to do a little prepwork with our contigs of interest.
-This first command will essentially clean up our fasta files into something we can work with (unique identifiers and the removal of any weird things that my interfere).
-Do note that complex headers ***are*** something that I ran into issues with, something I'll touch on again.
+This first command will essentially clean up our fasta files into something we can work with (unique identifiers and the removal of any weird things that may interfere).
+Do note that complex headers ***are*** something that I ran into issues with, which is something I'll touch on again later.
 ```
 anvi-script-reformat-fasta sussytigs.fasta -o contig-fixed.fa -l 0
 ```
-This is an optional step I kept in so I could easily grab a ```contigs.fa``` and know I had the file which is transformed into ```contigs.db```.
+This is an optional step I kept in so I could easily grab a ```contigs.fa``` and know I had the file which was transformed into ```contigs.db```.
 ```
 mv contig-fixed.fa contigs.fa
 ```